 We know that children from 0 to 6 are already media savvy.
 In fact, research indicates that young children actually spend more time in front of screens (television, computer, etc.) than playing outdoors.
 Reading comes in a distant third.

-I'm not sure I'd want to cuddle up with a child and a Kindle (or any other e-book for that matter), but it sure is an interesting thought.
-Jean Gralley, an illustrator and author of children's books thinks that picture books can reside in an electronic medium.
+I’m not sure I’d want to cuddle up with a child and a Kindle (or any other e-book for that matter), but it sure is an interesting thought.
+Jean Gralley (opens in a new window), an illustrator and author of children’s books thinks that picture books can reside in an electronic medium.

-Can technology encourage reading?
-It's been suggested that it can — and I suppose that makes sense.
+Can technology encourage reading (opens in a new window)?
+It’s been suggested that it can — and I suppose that makes sense.
 One has to be literate to use technology, right?
 And decoding pictures — as pre-readers do — is not totally dissimilar to decoding words, is it?

 Let me know what you think of e-books, digital picture books, and where these changes may lead to.
 I'll keep thinking about it...but THIS holiday season, it'll be traditional format of books for me.